 Gently tamp down on the slab with the rubber mallet a few times to firmly place the slab.

-Continue laying the slabs, following the original pattern you created before.
+Continue laying the slabs, following the original blueprint you created before.
 Use the spacers to ensure even gaps throughout the paving.
 Continually check the level of your paving as you go, remembering the slight downward angle.

 6) Joint your Paving